Error Handling

 Debugging Errors

-method to get detailed information about a request:
+For debugging, you can get detailed information about a request:

 try {